Laminations of a graph on a pair of pants: Special loops around a puncture

 \section{Special loops around a puncture}

 In this section we first describe an exploration process of a $\Sigma$-graph $G$ starting from a marked face, which will trace out a collection of special loops on $G$ centered around a marked face.
+The key result of this section, which will be used repeatedly in the rest of the article, is Lemma~\ref{lem:simpleloopstructure} describing the properties of the boundaries encountered during the exploration process.
 Then we will study how two collections of special loops intersect each other and deduce from this a proof of Proposition~\ref{prop:onegraph}.